DAMONBLUE2021/Connects/README.md

 readme.md
-#this club dead? probably yeah
+#this club dead? probably yeah for sure